Roger Sharpe (pinball): Work

-After graduating from the University of Wisconsin in 1971 with a degree in marketing, Sharpe took a position as editor with GQ Magazine.
-For several years he wrote reviews of pinball machines for Play Meter in "Critic's Corner", beginning in July 1976.
+After graduating from the University of Wisconsin in 1971 with a degree in marketing, Sharpe took a position as editor with GQ.
+For several years he wrote reviews of pinball machines for Play Meter in "Critic's Corner", beginning in July 1976; and adding other arcade games in June 1982.
 He has written for The New York Times and authored a 1977 book entitled Pinball! (photographs by James Hamilton).
-He served as editor of 1980s publication Video Games Magazine.
+He served as editor of 1980s publication Video Games Magazine, between 1982 and 1984.

 He continued working in the industry, including designing a number of pinball machines, such as Sharpshooter and Cyclopes, which both bear his likeness.
-He was co-founder of the Professional Amateur Pinball Association, and has been described as "among the greatest players in the world and one of the architects of competitive pinball."
+He also jointly designed Barracora.
+He was co-founder of the Professional & Amateur Pinball Association, and has been described as "among the greatest players in the world and one of the architects of competitive pinball."
 He serves as co-chair of the International Flipper Pinball Association.

+Sharpe joined Williams on April 18, 1988 initially working on advertising and promotion, and shortly afterwards becoming responsible for licensing, beginning with Elvira and the Party Monsters.

 Family

 Sharpe has two sons, Josh and Zach, who have also participated in competitive pinball.
+He also has a stepson, Seth, born in 1962 to Ellen.
 Both sons work in the gaming and pinball industry, and the trio all remain active in advocacy and coordinating pinball competitions, all variously considered among the top players in the world.